📖 Background

 I studied learning hierarchical control primitives under the supervision of Kostas Bekris.

-I previously spent some time as an Applied Scientist at Amazon studying multi-agent pathfinding (MAPF).
+I previously spent time at Amazon studying multi-agent pathfinding (MAPF) and at Waymo developing multi-agent world models.

 🎯 Opportunities

-Princeton Undergraduates: I'm always looking for motivated students interested in multi-agent systems, reinforcement learning, or foundation models for senior thesis projects.
-Current areas include foundation agents and simulacra.
+Princeton Undergraduates: I'm looking for motivated students interested in multi-agent systems, agent evaluations, generalized harnesses for embodied agents, or economic alignment and safety for senior thesis projects.